 To answer these questions one must look beyond the goals of the architect and consider the larger context.
 Architectural projects don’t happen in a vacuum.
 They happen in response to the needs of a client and a community and are formed through that partnership.
 The community-based design/build projects that form the basis of my work are positive exemplars of reciprocity in action.
 New Orleans, for instance, as a cultural environment, is a rich stew of influences that necessarily affect the outcome of the work there.
 When my students and I travelled there to meet the people and immerse ourselves in the realities of the place, we responded with a “solution” that was absolutely driven by those influences.
 Just a few months after hurricane Katrina, we sat in a stark room in a damaged church and shared stories with neighbors who just survived the tragedy of the storm, and we were all transformed in a fundamental way.
 Those stories became a part of the work and the work became a part of that continuing survival story.
 The cultural context becomes both the inspiration and the beneficiary of the work.
 This work couldn’t happen in a one-way, positivist flow of architectural design.
 To try that would be to fail before even starting.6 To insure the project’s success the community needed to participate in the conception of the work at a fundamental level, and as professionals we needed to take them seriously.
 This is the reciprocal relationship that endures in this kind of work.

 In the past few years, I, along with some colleagues, have found a set of community partners based in Kansas City, Kansas working on issues of public health as they relate to the built environment.
 We were invited to establish a presence in the city and provide design assistance on a continuing basis.
-About 18 months ago, we established Dotte Agency, a community design hub “connecting communities and tackling problems through design.”
-We did so without any funding from KU, but with sweat equity, the generosity of our partners, and project funding that supports the mission of the work.
-In the next five years, I want to focus on making Dotte Agency a sustainable entity that continues to make an impact, improving the environment and health metrics of Wyandotte County.
-I also wish to provide mentoring for other engaged academics in the university who want to pursue engaged scholarship as their career path.
+In 2013 we established Dotte Agency, a community design hub “connecting communities and tackling problems through design.”
+We did so without any internal funding from KU, but with sweat equity, the generosity of our partners, and project funding that supports the mission of the work.
+Dotte Agency is now the locus of my current and future work.

 1. Ernest Boyer, Scholarship Reconsidered: Priorities of the Professoriate.
 (Carnegie Foundation for the Advancement of Teaching.
 1990) p. xiii.